AndrewEllis93/Print-Tuning-Guide/articles/build_surface_adhesion.md

 - **:warning: Thoroughly wash all build plates with dish soap and water** (and make sure to rinse thoroughly too).
     - You should do this even for brand new surfaces.

+    - Dry with a paper towel rather than a cloth/rag.
+Many laundry products contain fats, oils, or waxes.

     - Isopropyl alcohol does not do a great job of cleaning oils.
 It mostly just spreads them around.

     - I keep a spray bottle of (SLIGHTLY) soapy water next to my printer.
 Using a paper towel, I scrub with soapy water, then again with isopropyl alcohol (IPA) to remove the remaining soap residue.